muonato/silta/README.md

 As of writing this on Feb 2023 the project is constantly evolving as new ideas for usability and better Python coding arise.
 Latest overhaul in progress involves extending the design to support not just the Digital Forensics process but in fact any project that can be simplified merely to a set of tasks having pre-defined attributes where these can dynamically be configured by the end-user.

 ## Design philosophy
 Minimalism is a major driving factor.
 Keeping both the user interface and application design concise is paramount.
-Pythonic expression throughout is of key importance.
+Pythonic expression is of key importance throughout.
 Documenting.
 Learning.
 Coding.
 Having Fun.

 ## Requirements
 Current design is based solely on built-in Python 3.9.5 modules and utilizes the SQLite and JSON format for data storage.